-The Department shall review the application package and conduct EDI Phase I testing as required for each applicant.
+The Department shall review the application for each applicant.
 An ESCO shall notify the Department of any major changes in the information submitted in the Retail Access Eligibility Form and/or application package that occurs during the Department review process.
-The Department shall advise the applicant, in writing, if the applicant submitted the required information and EDI testing is successfully completed.
+The Department shall advise the applicant, in writing, if the applicant submitted the required information and if satisfaction of Phase I EDI testing requirement has been verified by the utility designated by the applicant.